Family & Caregiver Resources

 If you recently had a hospital stay or surgery requiring continued care before you are able to return home— you’ve more than likely received a medical assessment determining additional care is needed and you’re considering skilled nursing and rehabilitation services as the next step.
 However, if you’re considering a life transition for a loved one who is no longer able to live independently, a medical assessment by your family physician can help clarify your needs and determine if a skilled nursing facility is the right option (also referred to as long term care and nursing home).

-Do you or loved one require 24-hour supervision?
+Do you or a loved one require 24-hour supervision?

 If care is required round the clock, it may be time to seek a medical assessment from your physician determining if skilled nursing care is appropriate.
 Some things to consider when determining a life transition to long term care include a loved one who: